Distribution of the time to explosion for one-dimensional diffusions: Some essentials of one-dimensional diffusions

-\begin{rem}{\it Construction of a weak solution for \eqref{13}.} It is clear how to reverse the steps of this analysis, and construct a weak solution of \eqref{13}: we start with $ \xi \in I$ and a standard Brownian motion $B (\cdot)$, and define the first exit time
+In order to fix ideas and notation for what follows, let us summarize the construction of this solution.
+We start with $ \xi \in I$ and a standard Brownian motion $B (\cdot)$, and define the stopping time